HA4ever37/D1Mini_OLED_MQTT/README.md

 * I2C 0.66 OLED screen (Wemos d1 mini Oled)

+IMPORTANT!
-IMPORTANT! don't forget to upload the content of "data" folder to your ESP8266 using "ESP8266 Sketch Data Upload" tool before you upload the sketch.
+* Don't forget to upload the content of "data" folder to your ESP8266 using "ESP8266 Sketch Data Upload" tool before you upload the sketch.
-MQTT commands can be found in "Commands.txt"
+* MQTT commands can be found in "Commands.txt"